urcsc170/csc170-course-documentation/lab01-account-setup/instructions.md

 # Lab 1: Account Setup
-*Due: Thursday, February 4, 2021*
+*Due: Wednesday, May 26, 2021*

 Your assignment is to login and use your account on our class web server and practice the steps to create and upload files to the World Wide Web.

 ## Step 1: Get an FTP account

 Your **FTP (File Transfer Protocol) account** is what you will use to copy your web files from your computer to the class web server throughout the semester.

-To get your account, you will contact your TA via DM in Slack to get it setup.
+- To get your account, contact your TA via DM in Slack.
+Send the following information:

-- Refer to [this list (linked here)](student-ta.md) to figure out **who is your TA**.
-- Send the following information via DM in Slack to your TA:
   - Your **UR username** (e.g. rkostin) and a new/made-up **password**
   - Do *not* share your usual/favorite password with your TA!
-Create a new password that isn't used anywhere else
+Create a new password that isn't used anywhere else ...and then don't forget it!

 - Watch Slack; your TA will reply to your DM with **your FTP login information** that you'll need to keep handy for the rest of the semester
   - NOTE: your password may be different than the one you provided!
 The system we're using requires a "strong" password.
 If the password you provided isn't strong enough your TA will add characters to it to make it stronger.